-In 2022, our net cash provided by operating activities decreased year over year due to changes in accounts payable and accrued expenses.
+In 2022, our net cash provided by operating activities decreased year over year primarily due to changes in working capital.
 The decrease was partially offset by an increase in rental revenues primarily due an increase in occupancy rates, variable rental revenues and reversals of revenue reserves.